stephram/movie-info/README.md

 ## Description

-A solution to added to a customer’s website that can solve their core problem: allow users to see which of the two streaming providers are streaming their chosen movie at a lower price.
+A solution to be added to a customer’s website that can solve their core problem: allow users to see which of the two streaming providers are streaming their chosen movie at a lower price.

 ## Assumptions